Ellaqyzeng/Practical-Machine-Learning_Course-Project/README.md

 ## Project files
 * A Markdown file of the assignment.
-* A compiled HTML file
+* A compiled HTML file.